ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 **Setup:** `Code.WaitOn(Variant...)`

-**Returns:** The method that prevailed (only really applicable for those who understand in the case of an event being returned).
+**Returns:** The method that prevailed (only applicable for those who understand in the case of an event being returned).
 | Variable | Type | Default | Description |
 | --- | --- | --- | --- |
 | Variant | Number / Signal / Function / Table | REQUIRED | The method of waiting you'd like to input |